Home

 • The Tower Case - This case is designed to stand vertically on the floor or desktop.
 It also has more space for internal disk drives and other devices that enhance the capabilities of the computer.

-This computer case design is now more popular than the desktop design and is now being used in the majority of computers at this time.
+The tower computer case is more popular than the desktop design and is used by the majority of computer manufacturers and DIYers.

 Radio Frequency Interference (RFI)